guigrpa/storyboard/README.md

 * Open attachments, including exceptions: click on the folder icon.
 * 3 timestamp formats: UTC, local or relative to now: click on any timestamp.
 * Use quick find (case-insensitive) to highlight what you're looking for.

+You can check your new extension navigating to: http://storyboard-demo.herokuapp.com/

 Storyboard DevTools is built with [React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and [Redux-Saga](http://yelouafi.github.io/redux-saga/).